horeilly1101/runtrack/README.md

 - Alembic to keep track of migrations
 - Bootstrap4 to handle most of the front end
 - Chart.js to generate and display graphs
+- Heroku for web hosting
+- (See all dependencies in requirements.txt)

 # How to run on Mac OS
 - Clone the repository.